xiahongze/pysseract/README.md

 ## Contribute

-Look at [Tesseract BaseAPI](https://github.com/tesseract-ocr/tesseract/blob/master/src/api/baseapi.cpp) and import those functions of interest to `pysseract.cpp`, declare in `pysseract.h` and export in `pymodule.cpp`.
+Look at [Tesseract BaseAPI](https://github.com/tesseract-ocr/tesseract/blob/master/src/api/baseapi.cpp) and import those functions of interest to `pymodule.cpp`.

+Please write a brief description in your wrapper function like those already in `pymodule.cpp`.

 ## Reference